 And importantly, going through these times of economical constraints, asset managers have to make sure that previously scrapped expenses don’t make it back in once revenues rise again.

-A perfect example asset management needs to expand its focus into marketing are the results generated at our client property, Hotel de Londres y de Inglaterra in San Sebastian, Spain.
+A perfect example of asset management needs to expand its focus into marketing are the results generated at our client property, Hotel de Londres y de Inglaterra in San Sebastian, Spain.
 The hotel was previously managed by a traditional national hotel group.
-Focus was on the brand and not on the property.
+The focus was on the brand and not on the property.
 Overhead and transaction costs were high, including corporate marketing contributions.

-Now run as an independent property revenues have gone up over 25% in the last 2 year, this even though Spain is going through a tough economic crisis.
-Most notable, direct sales, through the hotel’s own website more than doubled (more than a € 800.000 increase).
+Now run as an independent property revenues have gone up over 25% in the last 2 years, this even though Spain is going through a tough economic crisis.
+Most notable, direct sales, through the hotel’s own website more than doubled (more than an € 800.000 increase).